OfflineMediaInc/offline-style-guide/ai-style-guide.md

 ## Shadows & Elevation

-Offline uses a three-tier shadow system for different UI elevations.
+Offline uses a three-tier shadow system for different UI elevations. **Shadows should be used sparingly**—they are reserved for elements that need to appear elevated or require special attention.

+### Philosophy: Less Is More

+Shadows create visual weight and draw attention.
+Overusing shadows makes pages feel heavy and diminishes their effectiveness.
+On detail pages especially, prefer borders for containment and reserve shadows for truly elevated elements.

+**Rule of thumb**: If you're tempted to add a shadow to a static content block, use a border instead.
+Save shadows for interactive or floating elements.

 ### Shadow Variables